Standard and Process

 - Crookston campus

 - Research Outreach Centers

 - Technology Support Services (TSS) for the Crookston campus

 - Information Technology Systems and Services (ITSS) for the Duluth campus for:

 - Boulder Lake Environmental Learning Center

 - RICH Center (Pharmacy program for Research on Indigenous Community Health)

 - Duluth Research and Field Studies Center

-Data Network Services provides networking and support to an agreed upon network hand-off points.
-A hand-off point is the point where Data Network Services’ responsibility for support ends and that of the user or Local Area Network (LAN) administrator begins (e.g., at the network wall jack of a user workstation, or at the router for a LAN administrator).
+Data Network Services provides networking and support to an agreed-upon network hand-off points.
+A hand-off point is a point where Data Network Services’ responsibility for support ends and that of the user or Local Area Network (LAN) administrator begins (e.g., at the network wall jack of a user workstation, or at the router for a LAN administrator).